 There is a separate, required application prior to conducting SFE.

 This does require flexibility in scheduling or a leave of absence from a day-time job.

 Does the coursework in this Program transfer to a Master’s in Education?

-No, the CNM Alternative Teacher Licensure Program coursework is numbered at the “200” level and thus will not be accepted as graduate credit at any institution other than Eastern New Mexico University towards their Master of Education, Pedagogy & Learning.
+Because the CNM Alternative Teacher Licensure Program coursework is numbered at the “200” level, most institutions will not accept these classes as graduate credit.

 However, Eastern New Mexico University does have a “bridge” program for students in the ATL Program interested in pursuing a Master’s in Education.

 Please contact Dr. Kathie Good at Kathie.email@example.com for more information.